-- Take a close look at scheduling—For both patients and staff, proper scheduling can have a huge impact on efficiency.
+For both patients and medical staff, proper scheduling can have a huge impact on efficiency.
 Every minute counts when it comes to running an efficient medical practice.
 You know your patients best.
-Think about their natural tendencies based on their demographics—age, location, gender, work-status, and more (if you need to learn more about how to get a good profile of your average patient, check out this blog post).
-You may have patients that drive long distances.
+Think about their natural tendencies based on their demographics—age, location, gender, work-status, and more.
+These characteristics can help you create a comprehensive profile of your average patient.
+You may have patients who drive long distances.
 You may have patients that always come 15 minutes early.
-Take these habits into consideration during scheduling.
-If your first appointment is at 8:30 but patients tend to show up at 8:15, consider having your staff arrive at 8 to be able to start appointments early and get ahead.
+Take these habits into consideration during scheduling and reduce wait times.
+If your first appointment is at 8:30 a. m. but patients tend to show up at 8:15 a.m., consider having your staff arrive at 8 a.m. to be able to start appointments early and get ahead.
 You can do the same thing at lunchtime.
-Learn more tips about efficient scheduling here.
+Learn more tips about scheduling patients efficiently.

 Running your practice in an efficient way will lead to improved morale and higher profitability.
 Start by trying to save a few minutes every day and work up from there.
 Set the expectation of efficiency with all staff members by having an established routine and daily “stand-ups.”
 This will allow everyone to reap the benefits of a less stressful environment.
 With a more structured and organized working environment, staff and patient satisfaction are bound to be the result!

 Learn more about taking your medical office to the next level by reading “Measuring Your Practice’s Office Efficiency Improvements.”